The-Dream: Personal life

 The-Dream has nine children by four different women.
 After dating for six months, Nash married his girlfriend, Nivea in December 2004.
 Their daughter Navy Talia Nash was born on May 10, 2005, and their twin sons London Nash and Christian Nash on April 19, 2006.
-Nivea filed for legal separation on December 10, 2007.
-Nash said that although he was in love with Nivea, his lack of experience in a family growing up meant he was " not taught how much more than love [it takes] to run a relationship.
+The-Dream filed for legal separation on December 10, 2007.
+Nash said that although he was in love with Nivea, his lack of experience in a family growing up meant he was "not taught how much more than love [it takes] to run a relationship.
 Like, 'cause love isn't just where it's gonna end.
 It can't start and stop with love.
 There has to be a certain amount of knowledge and patience that's acquired in order to keep it going and keep it straight, and I found out the hard way."
 On June 15, 2008, their divorce was finalized.
 Nash stated in an interview, "I decided to end it because I didn't want to take this person [Nivea] and treat them a certain way based on what I was changing into, based on being bitter."
-Nivea confirmed The-Dream wanted the divorce, not she.: "I'm lying, it's not [mutual].
+Nivea confirmed The-Dream wanted the divorce, not she: "It's not [mutual].
 We're supposed to say that, but it's not true.
 It wasn't no mutual agreement, he wanted to do it, I didn't, but it's done.
 I'm dealing with it."

 Nash began dating Christina Milian in early 2009 and she became pregnant.
 They were engaged in June 2009 and married on September 4, 2009, at the Little White Chapel in Las Vegas.
 Nash said in an interview that Nivea was still a good friend of his, and that she was also friends with Milian.
 Five months after their wedding, Nash filed divorce papers in Georgia on February 17, 2010.
 Their daughter, Violet Madison Nash, was born on February 26, 2010.
 On July 12, 2010, the couple announced their separation, after photos surfaced of Nash being intimate with his assistant.
 Their divorce was finalized on October 23, 2011.

 In 2012, Nash briefly dated Lydia Nam, who gave birth to their son in 2013.
-This son's name and picture have never been publicly revealed.

 Nash began dating LaLonne Martinez in early 2014, they became engaged in May 2014 and married on July 3, 2014, at San Francisco City Hall.
 Together they have four children: sons Heir Wolf Nash (May 8, 2015) and Lord Nash (August 2016); and daughters Maverick (August 2017) and Élysées Nash (May 6, 2019).